 - The Department of Revenue is responsible for the administration of the tax, child support, municipal finance and health insurance laws of the Commonwealth.

 The Massachusetts Health Policy Commission (HPC) is an independent state agency that develops policy to reduce health care cost growth and improve the quality of patient care.
 The HPC's mission is to advance a more transparent, accountable, and innovative health care system through its independent policy leadership and investment programs.
 The HPC’s goal is better health and better care – at a lower cost – across the Commonwealth.

 The agency’s main responsibilities are led by HPC staff (divided into six departments) and overseen by an 11-member Board of commissioners.
-HPC staff and commissioners work together collaboratively to monitor the performance of the health care system, including setting the health care cost growth benchmark; set standards for care delivery systems that are accountable to better meet patients’ medical, behavioral, and social needs; analyze the impact of health care market transactions on cost, quality, and access; and invest in community health care delivery and innovations.
+HPC staff and commissioners work together collaboratively to monitor the performance of the health care system, including setting the health care cost growth benchmark; creating standards for care delivery systems that are accountable to better meet patients’ medical, behavioral, and social needs; analyzing the impact of health care market transactions on cost, quality, and access; and investing in community health care delivery and innovations.